k77torpedo/ForgeAndUnity/README.md

 *The term "NetworkScene" describes a Unity-Scene with a `NetworkManager` that is only handling the `NetworkBehaviors` in that Unity-Scene.

 ## Installation and Setup
+1) Create a new and empty Unity-Project.

-1) Import the lates version of the Forge Networking Remastered unitypackage into an empty Unity-Project from the official GitHub-Page found here: https://github.com/BeardedManStudios/ForgeNetworkingRemastered
+2) Import the latest version of the "Forge Networking Remastered"-unitypackage into the empty Unity-Project from the official GitHub-Page found here: https://github.com/BeardedManStudios/ForgeNetworkingRemastered

 2) Download the `ForgeAndUnity.unitypackage` from here: https://github.com/k77torpedo/ForgeAndUnity/tree/master/UnityPackages

-3) Import the `ForgeAndUnity.unitypackage` into the the project.
+3) Import the `ForgeAndUnity.unitypackage` into the project.

-4) Register the Unity-Scenes in the `MultiServer`-Example-Project in the BuildSettings like shown below:
+4) Register the Unity-Scenes found in the MultiServer-Example-Project in the BuildSettings and in the order shown below:

 ![Setup Image](https://raw.githubusercontent.com/k77torpedo/ForgeAndUnity/master/Documentation/ForgeAndUnity%20Setup.JPG "Setup Image")